Initiative for the Study of Emerging Threats (ISET)

 Person in front of the United Nations General Assembly Hall with rows of desks and golden wall panels.

-ISET designs rigorous curriculum and hands-on learning experiences for CGA’s two Masters degree programs, engages in peer-reviewed research and timely commentary, holds roundtables and other public events.
+ISET designs rigorous curriculum and hands-on learning experiences for CGA’s two Masters degree programs, engages in peer-reviewed research and timely commentary, and holds roundtables and other public events.

 Journal Articles and Policy Reports